Dhuoda: Life

-The context of France at the time
+Historical Context

-The context of the time was a long period of warfare among the Frankish nobility.
+Dhuoda lived and wrote amidst a turbulent period of Frankish history, in which various noble factions within the region warred over territory and sovereignty.

 Emperor Louis the Pious, son of Charlemagne, died in 840.
 His three sons (Lothair, Louis the German, and Charles the Bald) fought over the partition of the empire.
 Eventually they divided Europe at the Treaty of Verdun.
 Louis would hold onto authority over the eastern Franks, Charles established himself in the west, and Lothar received territory that cut north to south from the Low Countries to Italy.

 Dhuoda wrote that the Carolingian house's enmity had started over ten years before when the emperor's sons started to rebel against their father's authority.
 The struggle for power embroiled the nobility with the heirs, including her husband, who held a great amount of power as the ruler of Septimania.
 Because of this power, Bernard's son, William, was held hostage at the court of Charles the Bald, while their other son Bernard lived with his father in Aquitaine.

-Eventually politics caught up with her family.
+Dhuoda's own family would be deeply impacted by the ongoing violence.
 Her husband, Bernard, was condemned for rebellion and executed in 844.
 Of her sons, William was killed in 850, Bernard in 885.